 When chrome for Android first came out it was only available for Ice Cream Sandwich and above.
 Most Android smartphones are still running older versions but newer devices are quickly gaining ground.
 As this trend accelerates, we can be assured that more and more people will begin to use chrome as their primary browser on their mobile device.
-Chrome is now available on all major platforms including iOS.
-Even though it currently occupies a small share of the mobile browser market, it is expected to explode in usage in the near future.
+Chrome is available for a long time on all major platforms including iOS.
+Through the years it made its ground with a good foundation.
+Today, Chrome is one of the most commonly used browsers in the world.

 Without a doubt, this is the dominant mobile browser in today’s world due to the sheer market power of Apple in the mobile space.
 Though there are more Android devices than iOS ones, not all Android users have the same browser and studies have shown that currently iOS users browse the web more.
 Due to the fact that it is impossible for any other browser on iOS to match up to Safari, this should be the first browser that you cross test for.

 Dolphin is a browser which has been around for a while for Android devices.
 It’s available on iOS as well as Android and has received rave use from the tech community.
 It has several unique features such as gestures that make it appealing to many individuals.

 As mentioned sometime earlier, Opera may have a miniscule market share, but that market share is dedicated.
 It has a huge presence in certain countries and its impact in the mobile space should not be underestimated.
-It’s available on Android as well as iOS unlike Firefox.
+It’s available on Android as well as iOS.

 Testing your web application with all these mobile devices can be difficult.
 A stand-alone cross browser testing tool is your best option if you want to save time, money, and ensure that your development procedure is as efficient as possible.

 Chrome, Safari, Firefox and Opera are already available if you use BrowseEmAll.
 Try it out with the functional 3 days for 1.99$ trial option!